 The normal eruptive patterns of the pediatric and adult dentition.

 The anatomy of a tooth is rather simple (Figure 182-2).
 The tooth itself consists of a neurovascular pulp surrounded by supportive dentin, which is surrounded by a hard thick crown of enamel.
 The crown portion lies above the gum line or gingiva.
 The root portion lies embedded within the alveolar bone of the jaw, anchored by a thin layer of cementum and the periodontal ligament.
 The alveolar bone, periodontal ligament fibers, and fragile cementum cell layer taken together are considered a functional unit known as the attachment apparatus.
 A complete attachment apparatus requires a fully formed root apex.
 Immature adult teeth do not have a fully formed apex and necessitate special attention to maintain pulpal viability.2,4,5

 The dental anatomic unit (i.e., the tooth) and its supporting structures.

 Mechanisms of tooth injury include direct trauma (i.e., a blow) or occlusive trauma (i.e., biting on a hard object or a seizure).
-These mechanisms can result in a spectrum of injury patterns that vary ...
+These mechanisms can result in a spectrum of injury patterns that vary from simple ...